AlchemyCMS/alchemy-guides/guides/elements.md

 ~~~

 The `--skip` flag command skips files that already exist
+Without the skip flag, the generator will prompt you about over-writing your element view partials to include the content changes.
+The `--force` flag will overwrite your element view partials automatically.

 ::: tip
 You can pass `--template-engine` or `-e` as an argument to use `haml`, `slim` or `erb`.